 In Transifex, each glossary term is made of several parts:

-Term – This is the word or phrase you're adding to the Glossary.
+Term – This is the word or phrase you add to the Glossary.
 The term should be in the same language as your project's source language.

 Part of speech – Which part of speech the term is.